memberful/memberful-wp/readme.txt

 3. Simple sign in and account management widget.

 == Changelog ==

+= 1.18.1 =
+* Fix updating of full name in the Memberful Profile Widget.
+* Fix incorrect display of "Protected by Memberful" in the post / page list.
+* Fix Undefined Variable PHP Notice.
+* Fix saving of the bbPress redirect setting.
+* Fix setting "Any registered user" with Bulk Restrict Access tool.

 = 1.18.0 =
 * Don't require the openssl extension.
 Use the built in WordPress nonces.